0xverplix/Simple-Injector/README.md

 # Simple Injector
 A DLL injector written in C# that uses the CreateRemoteThread method to execute a DLL within a process.

+## Important

+I am currently in the process of remaking this injector using my Simple-Injection library.
+The Injector will feature a better interface, more injections methods (from Simple-Injection) and more options such as erasing headers.
+This is a pretty terrible injector in its current state so I would reccomend waiting for the updated version before using it.

 ### How does it work?
 The process of injecting a DLL into a running process is accomplished via 5 steps